mrgromak/start-page/README.md

 ## The Amnesia Fortnight Mindset

-As you watched in the documentary, Amnesia Fortnight teams:
+As you watch the documentary, you'll see Amnesia Fortnight teams:
 - ✅ Work on projects they've never done before
 - ✅ Learn by doing, not by knowing everything first
 - ✅ Embrace accidents and unexpected discoveries